alvyn-ly/DoTLeaflet/README.md

 esriSet | **NOT WORKING** Extra Esri map layers, council zones, streetlights, etc | Boolean | No error | Enables the console error outputs for debugging purposes | Boolean | No

+DoT Leaflet also comes with some reserved function names that can be used to view and/or manipulate data for the developer, allowing for functionality that does not exist in the toolkit to be implemented outside to the developer’s needs.